201800128/Base-de-dados/README.md

 In the course unit of the bioinformatics degree "Database", we were asked to create a database to help manage the application process for an institution higher education.
 For that, we used the Microsoft tool "SQL Management Studio" that uses a language of structured query or SQL.

+# What I've learned?
+With this project, I acquired some basic knowledge about this language "SQL" and the Microsoft tool "SQL Management Studio".
+I hope it can be useful for something in the near future.